 The consequences for failing to provide your patients with the ability to understand their healthcare are dire.
 All it takes is for one LEP patient to complain that they didn’t have access to translation services.
 If that happens, your practice can be required to pay damages and penalties, attorney fees and court costs, as well as potentially being excluded from participating in federal healthcare services.

 This is where healthcare compliance attorneys Daphne Kackloudis & Ashley Watson can help.
 On Tuesday, December 13th at 3pm ET, they will present a 60-minute online training that will simplify these new complex LEP patient translation rules and provide you with step-by-step advice to help you comply with these new government regulations.

-Here are just a few of the practical, actionable translation service strategies you’ll receive by attending this upcoming online training:
+Here are just a few of the practical, actionable translation service strategies you’ll receive by attending this online training: